cognitedata/cognite-sdk-python/CONTRIBUTING.md

 `pytest tests/tests_unit`

-If you have an appropriate API key, you can run the integratino tests like this:
+If you have an appropriate API key, you can run the integration tests like this:

 `pytest tests/tests_integration`